-The garage is accessible 24 hours a day.
-Residential spaces within the garage will be accessible to residents and retail and medical office spaces will be open to the public.
+The garage will be accessible 24 hours a day for residential use, and the on-street parking spaces will be accessible 24 hours a day for the residents, employees, and patrons of the overall site.
+All spaces within the garage will be assigned to residents.
 Residential parking spaces will be unbundled and will not be dedicated on a per unit basis.